How can I get my child assessed?

 - other assessment and progress reports by community service providers

-If you don't have access to these reports, the Intake Worker will obtain them with your permission.
+If you don't have access to these reports, the NHAN clinician will obtain them with your permission.

 What will the assessment involve?

-The multi-disciplinary assessment team will complete a comprehensive diagnostic assessment, which may or may not include the following:
+The assessment team will complete a comprehensive diagnostic assessment, which may or may not include a pediatrician, speech and language pathologist, and a psychologist.

 What happens after the assessment?

-After the assessment is completed, the assessment team will meet with the family to explain results, provide diagnoses, make recommendations, and answer questions.
+After the assessment is completed, the clinicians will meet with the family to explain results, provide diagnoses, make recommendations, and answer questions.
 Please feel free to invite other family members and/or professionals who work with your child.

-Within a few weeks you will recieve a report that will cover the assessment outcomes, diagnoses, and practical recommendations for interventions specific to your child's strengths and challenges.
+Within a 4-6 weeks you will receive a report that will cover the assessment outcomes, diagnoses, and practical recommendations for interventions specific to your child's strengths and challenges.